JonathanVeg/extracker/README.md

 App made with react-native, cross platform that will generate the same app for Android and iOS

-This README will be update with more information about the project and how you can contribute with it :)
+This README will be updated with more information about the project and how you can contribute with it :)